• Skip to primary navigation

 Instructions

-Using slightly damp fingers, press dough to 1 inch thickness (it will seem very thick, but 1 inch is correct).
-Cut into ~2 inch circles using a biscuit cutter and place on prepared baking sheet.
+• Cut biscuits: Using slightly damp fingers, press dough to 1 inch thickness (it will seem very thick, but 1 inch is correct – not not use a rolling pin!).
+Cut into ~2½ inch circles using a lightly floured biscuit cutter and place on prepared baking sheet.
 Push dough scraps together and flatten with fingers to cut out more biscuits.
+(If kitchen is warm or biscuits took a long time to cut and dough has warmed, freeze biscuits on baking sheets for 5-10 minutes before baking.)

 Notes